ClaudiuGeorgiu/Obfuscapk/README.md

 ...
 ```

-To support app bundles obfuscation you need
+To support app bundles obfuscation you also need
 [BundleDecompiler](https://github.com/TamilanPeriyasamy/BundleDecompiler), so download
 the latest available version from
 [here](https://github.com/TamilanPeriyasamy/BundleDecompiler/tree/master/build/libs) and